Download Complete Bulletin (8.0 MB)

 Major countries supplying vegetables to WA include China, with 34% market share of value, and Mexico at 27%.
 It is expected there will be continued growth in imports from these markets.

 Agricultural and Resource Economics

 Radhakrishnan, M, and Prince, R. (2019), Snapshot and trends in the production and overseas trade of vegetables from Western Australia.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report 4903.